PennyLaneAI/catalyst/FRONTEND.md

 ### Explicit/implicit arguments

 Separating explicit and implicit arguments makes sense when we argue about the Python tracing.
-In Jaxpr, all arguments are explicit.

-Jaxpr variables holding array dimensions must always present in the same scope with their array variables.
-For Python, this requirement is relaxed so functions may take and return array variables alone.
-Jax does the dimension variable tracking automatically by linking tracers.
-The consequence of this - Jaxpr programs might have more arguments and results then their source Python programs.
-The automatically added dimension arguments are called *implicit*.
+**Explicit** arguments/results are those which were explicitly mentioned in the source Python program.
+Implicit arguments are those that are added to the lists in order to meet Jaxpr requirements.

 For example, when tracing the following Python program: